DataSF/datasf.github.io/academy/_posts/2020-04-06-intro-to-statistics.md

 ## Upcoming courses scheduled

-* **Course dates to be announced based on demand.**

-*Click the green button to be put on the wait list.
+[View the Course Calendar](https://datasf.org/academy/calendar/){: target="_blank" rel="noopener noreferrer"}&nbsp;to see a list of confirmed upcoming classes.
+Enrollment for a class starts about 3 weeks before the course date.

+To be notified when a class opens for enrollment, fill out the&nbsp;[Course Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSdbubwh6VG_QXphYMfJ-YHGqACK5uhlbv6Qs1hdrLaiFnJQCA/viewform){: target="_blank" rel="noopener noreferrer"}&nbsp;and select the courses you’re interested in.
 You will receive an email the next time the class is offered (and seats are available).

-You must seek your supervisor’s approval to attend any Data Academy courses.*
+*Note: You must seek your supervisor’s approval to attend any Data Academy courses.*

 Created 3/1/2016

-Updated 8/16/2023
+Updated 11/15/2023